zumikiti/in-60-seconds/README.md

 Using **your** slideshow URL, go ahead and open your new slide deck in the browser now.
-When you open your slide deck you should see the first sample slide that should look a lot like this:
+When you open your slide deck you should see the first sample slide that should look a lot like this screenshot:

 ![TUTORIAL](/doc/assets/gitpitch-in-60-seconds-1.png)